 Shaft supported using secant pile walls is a typical example of the shaft with rigid construction.
-In the first construction stage the own shaft construction is built and therefore the soil is excavated.
+In the first construction stage, the shaft construction is built and therefore the soil is excavated.
 The load on the shaft due to earth pressure is equal to the at rest earth pressure because the rigid construction has minimal deformations.
 This construction behavior is well described by Y. M. and Y. Y. Hu theory (2005).

 Load on rigid shaft is defined using this formula:

-depth of cross-section
+depth of the cross-section

 magnitude of a surcharge

-shear strength of soil
+shear strength of the soil

-radius of shaft
+radius of the shaft

-angle of internal friction of soil
+angle of internal friction of the soil

 ratio of the depth of cut h to the radius of the shaft r0